 Hungary vs. Portugal: Match Prediction

-Over the past 16 years, these teams have faced each other six times at the official level.
-Portugal emerged victorious on five occasions, with one match ending in a high-scoring draw.
-Given Portugal's current form, I believe the visitors will prevail once more in this encounter.
+Over the past 16 years, the teams have met six times officially.
+Portugal emerged victorious in five encounters, with one match ending in a high-scoring draw.
+Considering Portugal's current form, I believe the visitors will prevail once again in this match.

-Hungary has decent home statistics in World Cup qualification, but victories have only come against weaker opponents.
-Against solid mid-tier teams and Europe's top sides, Hungary tends to falter.
-Meanwhile, Portugal consistently wins away matches, not just against underdogs but also against mid-tier teams – in their last 9 away World Cup qualification matches, they have secured 7 wins and 2 draws.
+Hungary has decent home form in World Cup qualifiers, but victories have been against weaker opponents.
+Against stronger teams and Europe's top sides, Hungary tends to falter.
+Portugal, on the other hand, consistently wins away, not just against lower-ranked teams but also against mid-tier teams – in their last 9 away World Cup qualifiers, they have 7 wins and 2 draws.

 My prediction – Portugal to win